anna-petrakova/hyperskill-SimpleChattyBot/README.md

 # hyperskill-SimpleChattyBot

-A simple console chat bot who will try to guess your name.
+A simple console chat bot who will try to guess your age.
 Introductory hyperskill course, covers basics of programming.

 ## Covers